MSc in Economics and Business Administration - Finance and Strategic Management

 Finance and financial instruments

-Understanding and using financial analysis and instruments is central in this concentration.
+Understanding and using financial analysis and instruments is central in this programme.
 You will learn to interpret key figures for budgeting decisions, but also discus different ways for a company to finance itself and allocate its capital.
 From here you will develop a deeper understanding of how knowledge of finance can influence strategic decisions and company value.
 For instance, you will learn how best to design the pricing and payout policy for stocks, or how to apply insight from financial markets in the selection of investment portfolios.
 You will also be working with tools for calculating and managing financial risk.
 This will enable you to test and evaluate what potential risk, profit and impact a financial decision will create.

 Governance and organisation